ongots/pseudo-fullscreen-firefox/README.md

 6. Restart Firefox

 - Drag Bookmarks Toolbar Items to the left of the address bar.
 Disable Bookmarks Toolbar
+- To set the wallpaper in a new tab, place a .jpg or .png image in the Chrome folder and rename it to "bg".
+Restart Firefox

 ### Install Sidebery style